HimanS-sys/skill_captain_java_intermediate/day_9/README.md

 7. Demonstrate the functionality of the product registration system by registering a few sample products and performing various operations like displaying product details, searching for products, and generating reports.

+## Code
+To check the .java file:
+* go to day_9/ProductRegistrationSystem/src.
+* click on Main.java file.